 - Cooked food

-You'll also be pleased that you can compost things that can't go in your food waste bin and would otherwise have to go in your light grey bin for landfill:
+You'll also be pleased that you can compost things that can't go in your food waste bin and would otherwise have to go in your light grey bin for incineration:

 - Feathers (wet them first)

-- Lint from tumble drier (if clothes are natural fibres)
+- Lint from tumble drier (ONLY if clothes are natural fibres)

 - Natural corks (break these up as they take a while to break down)

 - String made from natural fibres (please cut into small pieces):

 - Tissues - even if you've blown your nose on them!

 - Vacuum cleaner contents (ONLY if natural fibre carpets)

 If you have any questions about composting you might find an answer on the Recycle Now FAQ webpage.